 But potential savings aren’t why groups including the ACLU cautiously support such programs.
 An October report from the group called police cameras a “win-win,” saying that while the group generally takes a dim view of expanded surveillance, “on-body cameras are different because of their potential to serve as a check against the abuse of power by police officers.”

 Of course, any technology can be abused.
 The ACLU’s endorsement is contingent on the adoption of strict policies ensuring privacy and preventing tampering, policies HPD says it’s still developing.
-But the fact that two large police departments in Texas are investing in new ways to ease officer-citizen conflicts looks a lot like progress.If you like what you just read, click HERE to donate now.
+But the fact that two large police departments in Texas are investing in new ways to ease officer-citizen conflicts looks a lot like progress.To support journalism like this, donate to the Texas Observer.